Step 1: Install CocoaPods

 startWithApiKey:inApplication:withLaunchOptions:withAppboyOptions:.
 Set the value to your custom endpoint url’s authority (for example,

-To find out your specific cluster or custom endpoint, please ask your Customer Success Manager or reach out to our support team.
+To find out your specific cluster, please ask your Customer Success Manager or reach out to our support team.

 AppDelegate.m file in the Stopwatch sample app.